mongodb/docs/source/migrate-to-pymongo4.rst

 ........................................................

-Removed the ``useCursor`` option for :meth:`~pymongo.collection.Collection.aggregate` which was deprecated in PyMongo 3.6.
+Removed the ``useCursor`` option for :py:meth:`~pymongo.collection.Collection.aggregate` which was deprecated in PyMongo 3.6.
 The option was only necessary when upgrading from MongoDB 2.4 to MongoDB 2.6.

 Collection.insert is removed
 ............................

-Removed :meth:`pymongo.collection.Collection.insert`.
+Removed :py:meth:`pymongo.collection.Collection.insert`.
 Use
-:meth:`~pymongo.collection.Collection.insert_one` or
+:py:meth:`~pymongo.collection.Collection.insert_one` or
-:meth:`~pymongo.collection.Collection.insert_many` instead.
+:py:meth:`~pymongo.collection.Collection.insert_many` instead.

 Code like this::